 Ksenia M. Soboleva is Russian born/Dutch raised/New York based writer, art historian and curator.
 Having received her BA in Art History from Utrecht University and her MA from the Institute of Fine Arts, she is currently a PhD Candidate at the Institute of Fine Arts, NYU.
-In her art historical research, Ksenia focuses on the lasting impact of the AIDS crisis and queer narratives in contemporary art.
+In her art historical research, Soboleva focuses on the lasting impact of the AIDS crisis and queer narratives in contemporary art.
 Previously, she has worked at Ellen de Bruijne Projects in Amsterdam, assisted Boris Groys with a show on nonconformist Russian art at e-flux and James Gallery, and explored the queer aspects of Charles Simonds’ work.
-Having curated “still” with artists David Bransfield and Emma Strebel in the 2014-15 edition of the NYU Curatorial Collaborative, Soboleva is now co-coordinator with Madeline Murphy Turner.
+Having curated still with artists David Bransfield and Emma Strebel in the 2014-15 season of the NYU Curatorial Collaborative, Soboleva went on to become co-coordinator with Madeline Murphy Turner until 2017.